hasibul-hasan-shuvo/hasibul-hasan-shuvo/README.md

 height="300"/>
 ### Hi there 👋
 #### I'm Hasibul Hasan and I'm a Mobile app developer.
-I am a programming problem solver, tech lover and also a real life problem solver.
+I am a programming problem solver, tech lover, foody and also a real life problem solver.
 Learning new technologies or earning new knowledge is my passion.
 <!--
 My hobby is art, travel and crafty.
 I am also a food lover.
 Eating delicious foods and trying to cook new foods is another hidden hobby.
 I love to feel and enjoy every moment of my life.
 All the time I try to learn from others' lives and their mistakes because I feel life is not so big that I will always learn from my mistakes.
 I don't have so many achievements but I have a bundle of experiences to make my life better and happy.
 I also love to share my knowledge and experiences with others so they don't make the same mistakes that I have done.😄 -->